tgetmanova/AndroidAppAppiumTesting/README.md

 `ReportUtils` - static methods for Allure reporting attachments
 `RandomUtils` - random data generator
 `DriverManager` encapsulates driver with waiter logic and exposes driver instance; `ExecutionContext` for managing execution retry logic; `DataContextUtils` for application data management
+- *Pages*: page objects for application.
+All pages extend `PageElements` base class and are being instantiated passing driver instance to base constructor which initializes elements
+Page object can contain the following fields to expose to higher level of abstraction:
+-- MobileElement;
+-- MobileBy locator;
+-- Template for location strategy (String type) AppiumDriver instance is injected into all Pages' constructors This instance is being passed into page objects from the *Managers* layer *Managers* stand between test scenarios and page objects: they compose steps to interact with page objects from tests *Tests* classes extend BaseTest and inherited driver instance to operate on.

 At the time this project was being developed, the following Android version usage statistic presented: